We Are People Who Know Work Flexibility Has Widespread Benefits

 1 Million for Work Flexibility is led by a diverse coalition of companies, nonprofits, and business leaders who understand that work flexibility benefits us all.
 By partnering together and pooling our resources, we believe we can help to create a bigger voice for work flexibility—a voice that can shout from the rooftops why work flexibility benefits our lives, our businesses, and our communities.
 If your organization is interested in becoming a partner or supporter of 1 Million for Work Flexibility, please contact us at partners at workflexibility dot org.

 Emma Plumb, Director.
 Emma Plumb is a passionate advocate for improving the way that work gets done through increased flexibility.
 Emma’s commitment to this issue started a number of years ago when she was working for an employer that didn’t allow for any form of flexibility.
 When Emma’s boyfriend (now-husband) broke his back in a fall and had to spend months on bed-rest, her request to work from home during his recovery was denied.
 She started a campaign to change her employer’s outdated policies, scouring the research and putting together proposals and reports.
 Today, Emma is committed to helping make change on a broader scale.
-Emma lives in Connecticut with her husband (who’s now fully recovered!).
+Emma lives in Connecticut with her husband (who’s now fully recovered!) and their daughter.